 - Northern Long-Eared Bats (Myotis septentrionalis) – One of the hardest hit by WNS.
 Without intervention this will likely be the first bat species to die out in Tennessee and may become extinct.

 - Tricolored Bats (Perimyotis subflavus) – Another species that was previously very common across North America.
 Tricolored bats were once ubiquitous in Southeastern caves, and you could rarely enter a cave in the region without seeing at least one.
-These animals have now been devastated by WNS, and their absence marks a distinct change for cavers and others who enter caves.
+These animals have now been decimated by WNS, and their absence marks a distinct change for cavers and others who enter caves.

 WNS Research Funded